 |Ball Size 5||Adult||Players of 13 years and older||69 - 71 cm (27 - 28 inches)||410 - 450 grams|

-The regulations of official FIFA ball marks changed from the 31st of July 2017.
-They apply to matches played in an official competition organised under the auspices of FIFA or confederations.
+The regulations of official FIFA ball marks changed on the 31st of July 2017.
+They apply to matches played in any official competition organised under the auspices of FIFA or confederations.

 As a result, all football balls must now bear one of the following FIFA quality marks:

 FIFA Law 2 [The Ball] stipulates the minimum standards on football ball specifications.
 The registered mark is a sign of official testing.
 It indicates that balls meet the specific technical requirements for that particular mark of quality.

-The International Football Association Board must approve each ball mark.
-The institutes who conduct the tests are also subject to the express approval of FIFA.
+Furthermore, the International Football Association Board (IFAB) must also approve the ball markings.
+Institutes that conduct the tests are also subject to the express approval of FIFA.

 The use of goal line technology (GLT) has become commonplace in the modern game.
-Balls must carry one of the listed quality marks if they have integrated technology.
+Thus, all official balls must carry one of the listed quality marks if they have integrated technology.

-Note: The ball may need to bear one of the listed marks when used in a national football association competition.
+Important: Soccer balls may also need to bear one of the listed quality marks when used in a national football association competition.

 The rules for matches played in an official competition organised under the auspices of FIFA, the national football associations, or confederations, state that:

-FIFA provide official guidelines to follow in the FIFA Rule Book (PDF version) if the match ball needs replacing during a game.
-If the ball becomes defective (e.g. a burst or a deflation):
+You can view the official guidelines to follow in the FIFA Rule Book (PDF version) if the match ball needs replacing during a game.
+Simply put, if the ball became defective (e.g. a burst or deflation):

 The match would restart if the ball malfunctions at a kick-off, a goal kick, a corner kick, free kick, throw-in, or a penalty kick.

 A penalty is retaken if the ball becomes defective while kicking a spot kick.
-The same rule applies to kicks taken from the penalty mark as the ball moves forward if it does not touch another player, the crossbar, or the goalposts.
+The same rule applies to kicks taken from the penalty mark as it moves forward - providing it does not make contact with another player, goalposts, or crossbar.

-Note: In all cases, the soccer ball may not get changed during a match without the full authority of the referee.
+Note: In all cases, the soccer ball must not be changed during a match without the full authority of the referee.